stmurray11/SQL-Org-Chart-Hierarchy-with-Recursive-Query/README.md

 If you are tasked to display an org chart in the front end, you can offload the hierachy calculation to SQL Server via a recursive query.

-The recusive query returns this column in the result set, and you can see that 4 people report to Scott Murray, one of them has their own report, and 1 person reports to Wilder Keaton.
+The recusive query returns the column below in the result set, and you can see that

-Hierarchy Column
+4 people report to Scott Murray,

+one of them has their own report,

+and 1 person reports to Wilder Keaton.

+[Hierarchy Column]

 Anna Chapman